redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 ## Sign Out

-Sign out is by far the easiest auth functionality to implement; we just fire off useAuth's `logOut` method.
-Let's start by [generating a component](/docs/cli-commands#generate-component) that will house our Sign Out Button:
+Sign out is by far the easiest auth functionality to implement: all we need to do is fire off useAuth's `logOut` method.

+Let's start by [generating a component](/docs/cli-commands#generate-component) to house our Sign Out Button:

 ```bash
 yarn redwood generate component SignoutBtn